Searching for companies with the best transcription jobs hiring beginners and pros? You’re in the right place!

-TranscribeMe is another great and legit company with lots of online transcription jobs for beginners.
+TranscribeMe is among the best transcription websites and a legit company with lots of online transcription jobs for beginners.

 The company has entry-level transcription jobs and no prior transcription experience is needed.
 You just need to have a strong command of the English language and a decent typing speed.

 To get started, you will need to complete a short TranscribeMe exam and if you pass, your account will be activated and you can head over to the work hub to take transcription jobs.

 If not, you’ll get another chance to redo the test in a couple of days.

 You salary as a new transcriptionist will be about$15 per audio hour, but you’ll get an opportunity to take more TranscribeMe exams which allows you to earn more money.